yogesh8177/synchronization-test/README.md

 5. System time on the master and hand held are synchronized via timestamps

+# Steps to run

+1. Make sure you have nodejs installed on your system
+2. run `node index.js`

 # Algorithm

 ### Assuming that we have everything related to data in memory, the algorith for master computer us as follows: